 Choose one of the proposed materials.

-Cavitan plus Powder 15g,
+Kavitan plus Powder 15g,

 liquid 15ml Insulating pad

-Mix 1 drop of liquid once with 1 scoop of powder to a paste-like consistency
+Mix 1 drop of liquid with 1 scoop of powder once to a paste-like consistency.

-Ionosil pasta 4g,
+Ionosil paste 4g,

 paste 2.5g Insulating pad

-2.Zinc Phosphate Cements Adhesor Powder 80g, liquid 55g
+2.Zinc phosphate cements Adhesor Powder 80g, liquid 55g

 Insulating gasket